Ashampoo/kim/src/commonTest/resources/com/ashampoo/kim/testdata/full/README.txt

 photo_23.jpg = Nothing Phone OOC-JPEG (50 MP)
 photo_30.jpg = Multiple APP1
 photo_41.jpg = Long APP1
-photo_42.jpg = Makernote issue on rewrite
-photo_43.jpg = Multiple EXIF offsets on rewrite photo_44.jpg = Broken, but can be read by ExifTool (wrong segment size) photo_45.jpg = Broken, but can be read by ExifTool (no SOFN = no image size)
+photo_42.jpg = Broken, normal fields point into Makernote space. photo_43.jpg = Multiple EXIF offsets on rewrite photo_44.jpg = Broken, but can be read by ExifTool (wrong segment size) photo_45.jpg = Broken, but can be read by ExifTool (no SOFN = no image size)